hmalmedal/ripplerestr/DOCUMENTATION.md

 ### Description

-A simplified Trustline object used by the `ripple-rest` API
+A simplified Trustline object used by the `ripple-rest` API.

+### Details

+All slot lengths must be equal.

 ### Slots